 Tom Roa is Associate Professor at Te Pua Wānanga ki te Ao/The Faculty of Māori and Indigenous Studies at Waikato University.
 He is an expert in translation between te reo Māori and English and the oral and written history of Waikato-Tainui, Ngāti Maniapoto and the Kīngitanga.
 He has researched and contributed to a wide range of publications on a Māori classificatory regime for flora and fauna and traditional ecological knowledge, the theory and practice of translating from and into te reo Māori, Māori men’s health and Māori military history.
 Associate Professor Roa has served for many years in Te Kauhanganui, the Waikato-Tainui parliament, including as its chairperson.
 He has also been a member and chairperson of Te Arataura, the Waikato-Tainui executive board, and is a Justice of the Peace.

 Tainui, Ngāpuhi, Ngāi Tahu

-Tania Simpson is chief executive officer of Māori development company Kōwhai Consulting.
-She is a director of the Reserve Bank of New Zealand, AgResearch, and Tainui Group Holdings, and Trustee of Maniapoto FM and Tui Trust.
+Tania Simpson is founder and Chair of Māori development company Kōwhai Consulting.
+She is a director of Auckland International Airport, the Reserve Bank of New Zealand, Ngai Tahu Tourism and Tainui Group Holdings, and a Trustee of Maniapoto FM.
 She holds a Master Mātauranga Māori from Te Wānanga o Raukawa.
 Ms Simpson has held senior policy roles in Government, is an accredited fellow with the Institute of Directors, and has been awarded Order of the Taniwha 2nd class by King Tūheitia.
 She was appointed to the Tribunal in 2008.